Thinkenterprise/spring-boot-graphql-meetup/README.md

-Sample application for the **GraphQL Meetup 2019 by msg system ag in munich** article
+Sample application for the **GraphQL Meetup 2019 by msg system ag in munich**

 ## Features